 Rules & Preparation

-We want to make sure that every school receives a fair, educational and worthwhile High School Play Festival experience.
+We want to make sure that every school receives a fair, educational and worthwhile Middle School Play Festival experience.
 To ensure this, please review the rules and preparation guidelines below.

 Schools may select any type of play or musical; it may be a one-act play, a cutting from a full-length play (provided you have permission to make cuts), or an original piece.
 We encourage you to present a piece with a complete story, rather than one act of a play.
 NCTC does not have rules regarding adult content, but we encourage you to select age-appropriate works so that your fellow educators would not need to get parental consent for their students to watch your play.
 If you have not made your play choice before registering, you may register a TBD title.
 To update your choice or make a title change, simply include your new play title on your program page, which you will submit to your host prior to the March 6 deadline.